espressif/esp-sr/docs/en/speech_command_recognition/README.rst

 -  Chinese

-    MultiNet5 and MultiNet6 sse Pinyin for Chinese speech commands.
+    MultiNet5 and MultiNet6 use Pinyin for Chinese speech commands.
 Please use :project_file:`tool/multinet_pinyin.py` to get pinyin of Chinese.

 -  English

     MultiNet5 use phonemes for English speech commands.
-Simplicity, we use chats to denote different phoneme.Please use :project_file:`tool/multinet_g2p.py` to do the convention.
+For simplicity, we use characters to denote different phonemes.
+Please use :project_file:`tool/multinet_g2p.py` to do the convention.
     MultiNet6 use grapheme for English speech commands.
-You do not need any convention.
+You do not need any conversion.

 Suggestions on Customizing Speech Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~